10 Must-Do Side Trips to Maximize Your First (Or Next) Tokyo Adventure

 Getting to Nikko

-If you’ve purchased a Japan Rail Pass (check this out if you want to find out whether it’s worth it), JR East Pass or Tokyo Wide Pass, the Tohoku Shinkansen and JR Nikko Line is the only option to get to Nikko from Tokyo without paying an additional fare.
-It’s also the most inconvenient as the trip involves a transfer at Utsunomiya from the shinkansen line to the JR Nikko Line.
+If you’ve purchased a Japan Rail Pass, JR East Pass, or Tokyo Wide Pass, the Tohoku Shinkansen and JR Nikko Line are the only options to get to Nikko from Tokyo without paying an additional fare.
+It’s also one of the most inconvenient ones I’ve found, as the trip involves a transfer at Utsunomiya from the shinkansen line to the JR Nikko Line.

 Yokohama

-Day-tripping between two mega cities might not excite you.
+Day-tripping between two megacities might not excite you.
 Keep in mind, though, that visiting Yokohama from Tokyo is about as easy as travel comes.
-Within 30 minutes you can zip between city centres.
-So, if nothing excites you in Yokohama, you’re not far from where you started.
+We can zip between the city center within 30 minutes.
+So, if nothing excites you in Yokohama, we’re not far from where we started.
 It’s worth a try, right?

 Mount Fuji and Skyline of Yokohama, Japan

-Even with Yokohama’s size, you can’t compare it to Tokyo.
-For travellers, there are fewer must-see attractions in Yokohama.
-Don’t let that stop you as you’ll discover that Yokohama is still a pleasant city to stroll around for an afternoon or evening.
+Even with Yokohama’s size, we can’t compare it to Tokyo.
+For travelers, there are fewer must-see attractions in Yokohama.
+Don’t let that stop you, though.
+Yokohama is still a pleasant city to stroll around for an afternoon or evening.

-Despite Japan’s proximity to China, Chinatowns aren’t exactly commonplace in Japan.
+Despite Japan’s proximity to China, I discovered on my trips that Chinatowns aren’t exactly commonplace in Japan.
 Yokohama’s Chinatown breaks that stereotype.
-It’s actually one of the biggest in the world!
+I was surprised to find out that it’s actually one of the biggest in the world!

 Chinatown in Yokohama, Japan

 Looking for something a little different to eat?
-You’ll find dishes here more akin to what you’d find in Hong Kong or Shanghai than in a Japanese city.
+We can find dishes here more akin to what you’d find in Hong Kong or Shanghai than in a Japanese city.
 Time your trip to Yokohama for dinner if you want to dive into the food of Chinatown.

 Minato Mirai in Yokohama